 Support from home is a critical component in teaching respect and self-control.
 We also involve parents in addressing a child‘s bullying behavior and in determining a solution.

-All schools in Virginia are required to offer character education.
-Schools have an array of professionally developed character education programs from which to choose.
-In the Charlottesville City Schools, character development is an integral part of the curriculum and is promoted through the guidance departments.
+Additionally, all schools in Virginia are required to offer character education.
+Schools have an array of professionally developed programs from which to choose.
+In the Charlottesville City Schools, social and emotional learning is promoted in part through the counseling departments.
 Student recognition and parental involvement are key components in the school system‘s approach to character development.
 Community service and mentoring programs are also a part of the program.

 A comprehensive Code of Student Conduct manual has also been developed and is updated annually.
 Programs are supplemented by trade books, library books and media programs.
 Community nonprofit organizations frequently provide live presentations and programs related to character development in the schools.

 It’s Cool to Be Kind: Walker’s Peace Squad and Other Clubs

 Aside from the excellent in-school programming provided by our school counselors and others, several of our schools have clubs to spread the kindness message through training, the arts, and other fun ways.
 At Walker School, the Peace Squad works to end bullying and promote kindness through student training and by presenting plays and skits to fellow students and younger students at the City’s elementary schools.
 At Buford Middle School, efforts are underway to form a new chapter of the Peace Squad, along with a Buford United task force to promote a positive culture throughout the school.
 Jackson-Via’s “Bully Nots” and “First Friends” similarly spread a message of caring through song and dance at a school-wide assembly.